 In addition, the Act amends the Electronic Fund Transfer Act (a) to provide for limitations on interchange transaction fees; (b) to prohibit exclusive payment networks and routing restrictions for debit cards; (c) to limit the restrictions that credit and debit card networks may impose on retailers regarding discounts or transaction amount limits based on form of payment, and (d) to provide standards for remittance fee practices.
 It also provides for improved financial disclosures, including integration of mortgage disclosures under the Truth in Lending Act and the Real Estate Settlement Procedures Act.

-Title XIV of the Act amends the Truth in Lending Act and other consumer financial laws to prevent mortgage-related abuses and to ensure availability of responsible, affordable mortgage credit.
-It addresses compensation-based incentives; inappropriate steering, discrimination, and other abusive, unfair, deceptive or predatory practices; minimum federal lending standards; high-cost mortgages; mortgage servicing; and appraisals.
+Title XIV of the Act amends the Truth in Lending Act, the Equal Credit Opportunity Act, and other consumer financial laws to prevent mortgage-related abuses and to improve availability of responsible, affordable mortgage credit.
+It addresses compensation-based incentives; inappropriate steering, discrimination, and other abusive, unfair, deceptive, or predatory practices; minimum federal lending standards; high-cost mortgages; mortgage servicing; and appraisals.
 Title XIV provides a new enforcement role for the FTC regarding home appraisals.